satyamvatsal/hostel-complaint-portal/README.md

 This project was brought to life by the collaborative efforts of:

 * **Jatin Patidar** - *EJS Rendering & Frontend Logic*
-* **Satyam Vatsal** - *Backend, Database, Deployment & Architecture*
+* **Satyam Vatsal** - *Backend, Database & Deployment *

 ---

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the GNU General Purporse Licence 3.0 - see the `LICENSE.md` file for details.
 ---